MapWar3/MapWar3/Readme.txt

 Map War 3

 To start the program, run Core.py.
 The program is currently in development.
+The program requires NationNames.txt and LeaderNames.txt in the same directory as Core.py to run.

 What is to be done?
 - Map